matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - The ThreadGroup represents a set of threads.
 You can only add a Thread to a ThreadGroup using a Thread's constructor.
-The ThreadGroup can then be used to manage all its Threads together, as well as the Thread can gain information from its ThreadGroup
+- The ThreadGroup can then be used to manage all its Threads together, as well as the Thread can gain information from
+its ThreadGroup.

 - Often the code readability suffers when creating and configuring many Threads with same properties or from the
 same pattern.
 That's when java.util.concurrent.ThreadFactory can be used.
 This interface allows you too encapsulate
-the procedure of creating the thread through the factory pattern and its only method newThread(Runnable)
+the procedure of creating the thread through the factory pattern and its only method newThread(Runnable).

 ```java
 class WorkerFactory implements ThreadFactory {